DasIstTobias/timeline/README.md

 2. Create user accounts through the admin dashboard
 3. Users should change their password after first login
 4. Configure personal settings (theme, formats, display name)

-## Usage

-### Creating Events

-1. Click the "Add Event" button
-2. Enter event details:
-   - Title and description
-   - Choose current time or specify custom date/time
-   - Add optional tags for categorisation
-3. Save the event

-### Managing Your Timeline

-- Use the search bar to find specific events
-- Click tag filters to view events by category
-- Export your data regularly as backup
-- Access settings to customise your experience

 ### Administrative Tasks